NuclearError/allyship101/PITCHME.md

 AS AN ALLY
 * make an effort to use inclusive language
-* ONE EXAMPLE: "everyone" instead of "guys"
 * Do your research and try to make a habit of it

+EXAMPLES
+* gender inclusive: "everyone" instead of "guys"
+* autism inclusive: flag jokes/sarcasm

 Normalising inclusive behaviours
 * improves the work environment and culture for everyone